tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### Class Objectives

-By the end of class, students will be able to:
+By the end of today's class, students will be able to:

 * Install and run PostgreSQL (SQL) and pgAdmin (GUI) on their computers.